wagnerf42/Jimn/README.md

 # Jimn
-computes efficient gcode for routing 3d stl files
+computes efficient gcode for routing 3d stl files.

+currently not in a usable state !